bobdavies2000/OpenCVB/README.md

 OpenCVB is a WinForms application and most of the algorithms were written using Microsoft's managed code, but C++ and Python examples are provided as well.
 New algorithms can be added using code snippets or the “Blue Plus” button in the user interface.

+Code snippets are installed using the Tools/Code Snippets Manager menu entry.
+For both “Basic” and “CSharp” use the “Add” button to point to:

+\<OpenCVB HomeDir\>/OpenCVB.snippets \>

-For C++, C\#, and VB.Net writing a new experiment requires a new class to be added in the “VB_Classes” project.
+For C++ and VB.Net writing a new experiment requires a new class to be added in the “VB_Classes” project.
 OpenCVB will automatically detect the new class and present it in the user interface.
-The code is self-aware in this regard – the UI_Generator project is invoked in a pre-compile step for the VB_Classes project.
+The UI_Generator project is invoked in a pre-compile step for the VB_Classes project and the CS_Classes project.
 Just add code for a new algorithm and it will automatically appear in the user interface.
+Similarly, for C\# algorithms, add a code snippet to the “CS_Non_AI.cs” file and the recompile will add the algorithm to the user interface.

 Python examples don’t even require a VB.Net wrapper.
 But they do need to be added to the VB_Classes Project.
-Python algorithms, once added to the VB_Classes project, will appear in the user interface.
-Adding Python scripts to VB_Classes also makes it easy to edit the script.
-(Note that Python examples start with “z_” to isolate them in the VB_Classes project.)
+Python algorithms, once added to the Python_Classes project, will appear in the user interface.

 There are several VB.Net examples that demonstrate how to move images to Python and get results back into the OpenCVB user interface (see “z_AddWeighted_PS.py” as an example that is only a few lines of code.)

-Code “snippets” are provided to accelerate development of new VB.Net, OpenGL, and C++ algorithms.
-To use any snippets, first install them in Visual Studio:
+To install OpenCVB’s snippets in Visual Studio:

 -   Click the menu “Tools/Code Snippets Manager”.
--   Select “Basic” as the Language.
+-   Select “Basic” or “CSharp” as the Language.
 -   Add the “\<OpenCVB Dir\>/OpenCVB.snippets” directory.
--   Access the code snippets with a right-click in the VB.Net code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.
+-   Access the code snippets with a right-click in the VB.Net or C\# code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.
 -   Even C++ algorithms can use snippets, but each C++ algorithm has a VB.Net entry that includes both the C++ and the VB.Net code in the snippet.
 The C++ portion is to be cut and pasted anywhere in OpenCVB’s “CPP_Classes” Visual Studio project.

-To see the complete list of algorithm types that can be added to OpenCVB, click on the “Blue Plus” button in the user interface.
+An alternate way to add projects is also available in OpenCVB.
+To see the complete list of algorithm types that can be added to OpenCVB, click on the “Blue Plus” button in OpenCVB’s main toolbar.
 A dialog box will guide the selection of the type of algorithm to be added.

 # Algorithm Groups